alinnman/celestial-navigation/APPDOC.md

 ## Installation and Prerequisites<a name="installation"></a>

-The application runs under Android 9 or higher.
+The application runs under Android 13 or higher.
+A 64-bit ARM processor is required.
 It is installed using APK files which you can [find&nbsp;here](https://drive.google.com/drive/folders/1QFcncVEuCQMnls8lyNElDtpTYruMgI0D?usp=sharing).
 There is also an ongoing test program on Google Play.
 Concact the [author](mailto:august@linnman.net) if